gbrucepayne/pyatcommand/README.md

-# V.25 AT Command Parser for Python
+# ITU-T V.250 AT Command Parser for Python

 This was developed due to seeming lack of a generalized AT command processing library in the PyPI ecosystem.
-Several other implementations exist for more specific purposes but miss certain functions such as non-verbose (`V0`) mode, echo on/off (`E1`), or unsolicited result codes.
+Several other implementations exist for more specific purposes but miss certain functions such as non-verbose (`V0`) mode, echo on/off (`E1`), or unsolicited result codes (URC) and related complexities involving solicited/unsolicited race conditions.

+Data Terminating Equipment **DTE** refers to the device talking to the modem i.e. originating commands and would implement the **`AtClient`**.

+Data Communications Equipment **DCE** refers to the modem responding to commands or emitting unsolicited information and would implement the **`AtServer`**.

+Use of Verbose mode (`ATV1`) is generally recommended to disambiguate responses, errors and URCs.

+Use of Echo (`ATE1`) is generally recommended to disambiguate responses from URCs.

+Although the standard allows changing the `<cr>` and `<lf>` characters, this is rarely practical in modern systems, and is generally discouraged.

 ## Client

-The client functionality is used to talk to a modem (or anything similar that supports AT commands).
+The client functionality is used to talk to a modem (or anything similar that supports ITU-T V.250 style AT commands).

 Allows for processing of command/response or receipt of unsolicited result code (URC) emitted by the modem.
-Also includes an optional CRC validation supported by some modems.
+Also includes an optional 16-cit CRC validation supported by some modems.

+Output from the modem

 ### Connection and Initialization